 - A bursary or grant to support with the pre-entry costs of going to university or college.

 - Provision of your own care leavers’ bursary, offer Unite Students scholarships, or give priority access to university hardship funds – and provide targeted or specialist financial advice to help with budgeting.

-- A specified trained person responsible for contacting care experienced students to arrange support, and to give advice and information about financial issues and accommodation.
+- A specified trained person responsible for contacting CE students to arrange support and give advice and information about financial issues or accommodation.